QueryDet: Cascaded Sparse Query for Accelerating High-Resolution Small Object Detection: Methods

 \section{Methods}

-In this section, we describe our \qdet~for fast object detection.
-For illustration, we implement our approach based on RetinaNet \cite{lin2017focal}, a popular anchor-based single stage detector.
-Note that our approach is not limited to RetinaNet, as it can be applied to any one-stage detectors and the region proposal network (RPN) in two-stage detectors with feature pyramid.
+In this section, we describe our \qdet~for accurate and fast small object detection.
+We illustrate our approach based on RetinaNet \cite{lin2017focal}, a popular anchor-based dense detector.
+Note that our approach is not limited to RetinaNet, as it can be applied to any one-stage detectors and the region proposal network (RPN) in two-stage detectors with FPN.
 We will first revisit RetinaNet and analyze the computational cost distribution of different components.
-Then we will introduce how we save the computation cost of RetinaNet in the inference stage.
-Finally, the training details will be described.
+Then we will introduce how we use the proposed \csqTerm~to save computation costs during inference.
+Finally, the training details will be presented.